jwshartle/S3T2TM2/Design Doc.md

 **_Flow of events:_**

-User/Admin clicks on the edit my profile button
+→User/Admin clicks on the edit my profile button

-System shows a GUI with fields they can change (username, name, email, password, bio, picture?)
+←System shows a GUI with fields they can change (username, name, email, password, bio, picture?)

-User/admin changes the data they wish to change
+→User/admin changes the data they wish to change

-System updates database with new information
+←System updates database with new information

 ### Use Case 6: Access User List

-**_Related reqs:_** REQ6;  REQ15; REQ18
+**_Related reqs:_** REQ 6;  REQ 15; REQ 18

 **_Initiating actor:_** Admin